The purpose of this briefing is to consider the effects of the environment on the ground handling of the aeroplane.

 Maintaining taxi speed will be affected by the surface, slope, wind, and power used.
 Some organisations recommend a minimum power setting while taxiing to minimise spark plug fouling (refer CFI).

-To stop, ensure nose wheel is straight, close the throttle fully then apply both main wheel brakes, usually achieved by depressing the tops of both rudder pedals.
-Slope, surface (wet or dry) and wind all affect the ability to stop.
+To stop, ensure nose wheel is straight, close the throttle fully then apply both main wheel brakes, usually achieved by depressing the tops of both rudder pedals (see Figure 1).
+Slope, surface (wet or dry), and wind, all affect the ability to stop.
 How to apply and release the park brake should also be taught.

 Increase power by moving the lever or plunger forward and decrease power by moving it rearwards.

-Direction is controlled by nosewheel steering, and is done by pushing the appropriate rudder pedal.
+Direction is controlled by nosewheel steering, and is done by pushing the appropriate rudder pedal (see Figure 2).
 This works in the natural sense – push the left rudder pedal and the nose turns to the left, and vice versa.
-In some aeroplane types they may be augmented by differential braking to tighten the radius of turn if required.
+In some aeroplane types, the rudder pedals may be augmented by differential braking to tighten the radius of turn if required.